mdariful/smartcafe/README.md

-A opensource web application for pub and bar.
+A opensource web application for restaurant, pub and bar.

 More info [smartcafe.it](http://smartcafe.it)

 Follow the instruction to prepare your server [Wiki](https://github.com/mdariful/appbar/wiki)

-For track issue, solve problem and view your assignment, join to [zube.io](https://zube.io/) and sign in with your github account

 ![alt tag](http://mdariful.com/img/projects/projects.jpg)